-- Construction of the theories are largely classifications of categories.
-Little causal propositions. - Descriptive Functions: The concepts tends not able to capture underlining essence of the states and patterns of the criminal justice systems along some major dimensions - Explanative Functions: Little power to capture the dynamic processes of conflict, and contraction to capture the key processes of current, past, and future features of criminal justice systems - Analytical Utility: Lack of potential use for policy analyses and to offer guidance for analyzing practical issues. - Prediction Function.
-Little help in predict the patters and changes of the criminal justice and its the future trends.
+Most existing theories were constructed for categories classification, little were for causal propositions.
+In descriptive functions, these theories and concepts tend not able to capture underlining essence of the states and patterns of the criminal justice systems along some major dimensions.
+In explanative functions, they have little power to capture the dynamic processes of conflict, and contraction to capture the key processes of current, past, and future features of criminal justice systems.
+In analytical utility, they lack potential use for policy analyses and to offer guidance for analyzing practical issues.
+In prediction function, they provide little help in predict the patters and changes of the criminal justice and its future trends.

-A Framework of Theory of Relational Justice
+Theory of Relational Justice

-• Relational Justice is a universal theory of criminal justice systems.
-It provides an cultural perspective for understanding criminal justice systems.
+Relational Justice is a universal theory of criminal justice systems (Liu, 2018; Liu et al., 2013).
+It provides a cultural perspective for understanding criminal justice systems.
 The theory describes primary features of the criminal justice systems, provides an explanation of the dynamic process and the changing patterns of the systems, and provides a analytical tool for policy and practice issues, and predicts the future trends of criminal justice systems, in terms of competitions and conflicts between essential underlining cultural components of the system in the world.

-Basic Premises and Approach of the theory Individualism population and Culture
+Basic Premises and Approach of the Theory